Monarchy of Norway: Coronation

-From before recorded Norwegian history the monarch would be installed by acclamation, a ceremony held on the ting where the king swore to uphold the laws of the land and the assembled chieftains swore allegiance to him.
+From before recorded Norwegian history the monarch would be installed by acclamation, a ceremony held on the thing where the king swore to uphold the laws of the land and the assembled chieftains swore allegiance to him.
 The first coronation in Norway and in all Scandinavia took place in Bergen in 1163 or 1164.
 For a long time both ceremonies were used in Norway.
 That way the king was invested with powers both from the noblemen and from the church.
 The coronations also symbolised that the king would hold the kingdom in fief to St. Olav the eternal king of Norway.
 The last acclamation took place on Akershus Castle in 1648.
 The last medieval coronation in Norway took place 29 July 1514.
 During the age of absolute monarchy (1660-1814), Norway's kings were crowned in Copenhagen, using the Throne Chair.
 Today the king still goes through a ceremony similar to the acclamation when he takes the oath of allegiance to the Constitution in the Storting.
 The Norwegian Constitution of 1814 determined that any Norwegian coronations from that time onward were to take place in Nidaros Cathedral in Trondheim.
 This re-established the relationship to the sacred king's burial church.
 The constitutional article about the coronation was annulled in 1908.
 When King Olav V ascended the throne in 1957, he still wanted to receive the blessing of the church for his reign, so the Benediction of the King was introduced.
 The benediction is a much simpler ceremony, but it still takes place in Nidaros Cathedral and with the Royal Regalia at the high altar.
 The regalia is currently located in the old Archbishop's Palace in Trondheim.
 King Harald V and Queen Sonja also received the benediction in 1991.

 The Constitution requires the new King to immediately take an oath before the Storting (or, if the Storting is not in session, before the Council of State and again before the Storting once it is in session).
 The oath is as follows: "I promise and swear that I will govern the Kingdom of Norway in accordance with its Constitution and Laws; so help me God, the Almighty and Omniscient."

 Succession

 The order of succession to the Norwegian throne has followed absolute primogeniture since 1990, as is described in article 6 in the Constitution of Norway.
-Only people descended from the reigning monarch are entitled to succeed to the throne.
+Only people descended from the reigning monarch and their siblings are entitled to succeed to the throne.
 If the line of succession comes to an end then the Storting may elect a new king or queen.